 No, you don’t need to delete the old backups.
 The technology we use updates the existing backup.
 This is known as a “diff-based” model, where the “difference” in backups is what is recorded.

 DO NOT do this if you are running LND or CLN.
 If you clone the SSD, then go back to running LND or CLN, and you ever try to restore the SSD, there is a good chance you will lose all your channel funds.
-Also, if you try to use the SSD for a 2nd Embassy, that will also result in loss of funds.
-This has nothing to do with Start9 or the Embassy; it is inherent to the architecture of Lightning.
+Also, if you try to use the SSD for a 2nd server, that will also result in loss of funds.
+This has nothing to do with Start9 or StartOS; it is inherent to the architecture of Lightning.

-You will get white glove support in your preferred format, from email to text chat to screen sharing conference calls.
+You will get white glove support in your preferred format, from text chat to screen sharing conference calls.

 Supporting the project.
-Buying an Embassy from Start9 is your way of supporting the development of the project.
+Buying a server from Start9 is your way of supporting the development of the project.
 And it’s not just out of gratitude, but rather, a recognition that if the project isn’t funded, the cool software stops coming.

 This will entitle you to white glove support as well as future benefits yet to be announced.